 “He came back full of confidence in what he had accomplished, totally lit up about being in nature and everything he saw.
 He was proud of himself.” –Parent Testimonial

-Spend 8 or 12 days backpacking and climbing course is your chance to take the ultimate challenge backpacking through the Appalachian Mountains in Michaux State Forest, climbing some of the oldest mountains in the world.
-Through picturesque mountains and forests, take on new and exciting challenges as you develop into a crew that trusts, communicates, motivates and supports one another.
-Test personal limits, practice leadership and teamwork, build confidence and compassion and meet personal and group goals out away from the stress of daily obligations.
-Take in the breathtaking views from atop the mountains by day and view star-studded skies at night - as only those who head into the wilderness can.
-Convenient course start location in Philadelphia.
+This 8-day backpacking and climbing course is your chance to take the ultimate challenge backpacking through the Appalachian Mountains in Michaux State Forest, climbing some of the oldest mountains in the world.
+Through picturesque mountains and forests, take on new and exciting challenges as you become part of a crew; trusting, communicating, motivating and supporting one another as you test personal limits, practice leadership and teamwork, build confidence and compassion, and meet personal and group goals.
+Take in the breathtaking views from atop the mountain during the day and the star-dotted skies in the night — as only those who climb get to see.

 Are you ready to take a journey that will change your life?
 You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.